By: JoAnn Snavely

 They’ll leave you washed up on the seashore”

-Knight then sums how people react or judge her for having strong opinions, because for some reason men (primarily those who this song is addressed to) still think that because she’s young or a woman, her opinions aren’t valid or not as important.
+Night then sums how people react or judge her for having strong opinions, because for some reason men (primarily those who this song is addressed to) still think that because she’s young or a woman, her opinions aren’t valid or not as important.
 The music video then brings a whole new meaning to the song.
 It flips through 5 different periods in which women were oppressed.
-First, it starts with Knight at a press conference, giving an address, while talking about how she is being treated poorly.
-It then switches to Knight being in the witch trials, as we see her being on trial and eventually put up at the stake to be burned.
+First, it starts with Night at a press conference, giving an address, while talking about how she is being treated poorly.
+It then switches to Night being in the witch trials, as we see her being on trial and eventually put up at the stake to be burned.
 The Salem Witch Trials are a good example of a time where women were “punished” for just living.
 Women were put on trial and many executed because they weren’t “normal.”
 Then it moves on to the women’s suffrage movement, with a small rally of women pushing for their WELL DESERVED right to vote.
 It then shows brief sexualization of women before ultimately flipping through different historical clips and flipping through all of these scenes compiled together to create a visually awe-inspiring work of art.
 Seashore encompasses the feminist movement and is the perfect feminist manifesto for women young and old alike because, say it with me WOMEN AND OUR OPINIONS ARE VALID AND AREN’T TO BE UNDERMINED.

 Juicebox baby is all about being young and in love; there’s not too much to it.
-Knight is feeling like a kid as she’s feeling a bunch of new emotions with her new crush.
+Night is feeling like a kid as she’s feeling a bunch of new emotions with her new crush.
 It’s all about her trying to comprehend her emotions and how it makes her feel.
 This upbeat song perfectly describes that awkward stage in any relationship where she’s beginning to realize exactly how she feels.
 This entire album is about accepting her feelings, and this song is one of the first times we truly see her feeling her feelings for what they are.
 It’s all about the confusion and how it’s almost clouding her vision because love makes sometimes things seem better than they are.

 “Juice box baby